 We believe the gift of parenting children is the single greatest blessing and experience an individual can enjoy in life.
 Therefore to us, parenting rights are not a “special rights” concern; they are a “human rights” concern.

-Our current system of Family Law has devolved into one in which a whole host of Family Court Industry players are profiteering from the minimization or elimination of parenting time and rights for non-custodial parents.
+Our current system of Family Law has devolved into one in which a whole host of Family Court Industry players are profiteering from incentivized conflict and the minimization or elimination of parenting time and rights for non-custodial parents.

 Many custodial parents, lawyers, parenting plan evaluators, supervised parenting services, States, friends of the Court social workers, many Courts, and others; are making money by using children as an excuse to exploit non-custodial parents, causing irreparable harm to both children and their parents in the process.

 We would like this to stop.
 More specifically, we are asking for five primary reforms to Family Law: